Tobiadefami/fuxion/README.md

 The latest version of fuxion simplifies the normalization process by incorporating it directly into the pipeline using structured output.
 This removes the need for a separate normalization template, making it easier for users.

+The `DatasetPipeline` class is the primary interface for generating synthetic datasets.
+It handles both generation and normalization in a single process.
+Here's an example of how to use it:

 ```python
 from fuxion.pipelines import DatasetPipeline
 from rich import print